mmehr1988/miniature-telegram/README.md

 [A] GoogleDev BreakPoints For Logic Check – I think the biggest learning was done when utilizing the breakpoints event watcher.
 There were many instances where I could not understand what the issue was and had to just go step by step over each function to check the values.
 A great example was for the sorting of the high scores and converting the li creations from appearing as objects on the screen to the values the user submitted.

 [B] Reload Function & localStorage.clear() – Each assignment I come across a simple way of doing something that might at first feel like it requires more work.
 For this assignment, the two I found were the reload page function for the “Go Back” button and the localStorage.clear() to clear the high scores list.

-### Issues With Code To Fix

-- Given the amount of time for a beginner to learn how to code something like this, I ran out of time when trying to debug the following two issues.
-Once I have a little more free time, I’ll be working to fix.

-[A] The last showWrongCorrect function is not working.
-I know it has to do with the way I built the logic for the change of questions, but thought I should note.

-[B] When click at high speed and the answers are sequentially wrong, there are instances where user score will be negative.
-This is a bug that I’ll need to work on.

 # Image Of Final Assignment